jimniels/logo-integrity/README.md

 - Title of the thing? <title> tag at least
 - Accompanying blog post
 - iOS get input to show next to keyboard
-- Share link text
 - Test in IE8 (make images work as svg fallbacks)
+- Make sure analytics are in

+### Would be nice
+- 'Reset' game rather than reload

+## Before Pushing
 - Make sure shuffle is on
-- Make sure analytics are in
 - Make sure clicking the points doesnt end the game
 - Remove console.log

-### Would be nice
-- 'Reset' game rather than reload